JBShady/COD5-Remastered/README.md

 * Very high damage, very high radius explosive rebalanced for zombies
 * Deals extra scripted damage based on Bouncing Betty scaling damage
 * Occupies an action slot like other equipment, allowing the player to choose when they want to pull out a Mortar Round once acquired
+* Added custom putaway animation so player can switch to other weapons without it looking weird
+* Added missing idle sway
+* Added prone settings so weapon lowers as player crawls

 #### Satchel Charges
 * Custom wallbuy that behaves similar to the Sniper Cabinet with chalk, an animation, model, and a LookAt style trigger